manuelsinn/blog/content/posts/sopra.md

 ## Tech Stack & Process
 The web application's base follows the model-view-controller pattern and is built with the help of the [Play Framework](https://www.playframework.com).
 This enabled us to use Scala templates to simplify our HTML files and write our model and controller classes in Java.
-While the server side was basically all Java and SQL (using a MySQL database in the background), the web client's features were implemented with Javascript, while the authoring tool was created with the help of the JavaFX framework.
+While the server side was basically all Java and SQL (using a MySQL database in the background), the web client's features were implemented with Javascript (along with a few libraries), HTML & CSS.
+To pass the data between server and client, JSON was used.
+The authoring tool was created with the help of the JavaFX framework.

 The authoring tool extension that enables the automatic calculation of CO2 values uses the Java library [Jsoup](https://jsoup.org/) to parse the HTML and get the relevant data from the site.